Running an S Corp: Everything You Need to Know

 Some states do not recognize the subchapter S designation which means they receive the same treatment as standard corporations.
 While other states recognize this election.
 Additionally, some states require additional S corporations to state-specific forms to recognize the designation.
 Check with your lawyer to check your state's Subchapter S election requirements.
 You can have your subchapter S status revoked by not meeting eligibility requirements or by not filing with the IRS on time.

 How to Run S Corporations

-- Apply for tax ID for your business.
+- Apply for a tax ID for your business.

-- Open a business account in your S-Corp's name so that you are not mixing personal income and expense with business transactions.
+- Open a business account in your S-Corp's name so that you are not mixing personal income and expenses with business transactions.